 What Causes Cerebral Palsy?

-Cerebral palsy has no single cause, but occurs for any one of a variety of reasons.
-This serious medical condition can be the result of certain types of infection suffered by the mother during gestation, premature birth or severe jaundice after birth.
+Cerebral palsy has no single cause; it occurs for a variety of reasons.
+This serious medical condition can be the result of certain types of infection suffered by the mother during gestation, premature birth, or severe jaundice after birth.
 Under certain circumstances, however, it is caused by the negligence of an obstetrician or nurse during labor and delivery.

 Other types of medical negligence during the birth process have been linked with cerebral palsy.
 The misuse of forceps or vacuum extraction can cause bleeding and tissue damage in the brain, as these techniques will sometimes apply excessive force to the child’s skull.
 Interventions such as the use of Pitocin to induce or speed labor also pose a risk of causing brain damage.
 Pitocin, a synthetic form of the hormone oxytocin, is used to increase the frequency and severity of contractions, but as this interferes with the natural progression of childbirth it often leads to fetal distress as the baby is subjected to intensified force in the birth canal and possible compression of the umbilical cord.